rootnegativ1/unifi-wifi/README.md

 # Unifi Wifi Home Assistant Integration

-Change passwords and generate QR codes for WLANs on UniFi Network controllers.
+Change passwords and generate QR codes for SSIDs and PPSKs on UniFi Network controllers.
 Passwords can be custom or random strings using the included services.
 QR codes are represented as image entities and can be generated per network SSID.
 These images are located in ```/config/www```.
 If a password is changed through the controller-side web UI, the associated QR code in Home Assistant is automatically updated (based on scan_interval).

 ## Manual Installation
 Download the contents of ```custom_components``` to your ```/config/custom_components``` directory